Canoist/Randomizer/README.md

 # Randomizer

 This app making for become a universal number for one person.
-It's will be used, when needув to divide into teams by 5 person.
+It's will be used, when need to divide into teams by 5 person.